-Good Disciplinary Standing refers to a student who is free of disciplinary probation or disciplinary holds.
+Good Disciplinary Standing refers to a student who is free of disciplinary probation, disciplinary holds, deferred suspension, suspension or expulsion.

-Guest refers to any individual (student or non-student) who is not assigned to live in a particular room in an on campus residence; is on the premises where the alleged violation occurred; and/or refers to any person visiting the University who is not affiliated with the University.
+Guest refers to any individual (student or nonstudent) who is not assigned to live in a particular room in an on-campus residence; is on the premises where the alleged violation occurred; and/or refers to any person visiting the University who is not affiliated with the University.
 Students may be held responsible for the actions of their guests.